 Your health and body are unique to you, so it’s important to understand that even if you drink a low-carb alcoholic drink, your reaction may not be the same as the person across from you.
 Listen to your body, and act accordingly.

 Take a drink like a vodka soda: It has very few calories and even fewer grams of sugar.
-But it’s not the calories in this simple drink that can cause a problem; it’s how the body processes the liquor in the first place.
+However, even though it uses a liquor with no carbs, it’s not the calories in this simple drink that can cause a problem; it’s how the body processes the liquor in the first place.